Alirajpur State: History

 The early history of the state is not very clear, the founder of the state was either Anand Deo or Ude Deo.
 The state got its name from the fort of Ali and the capital of Rajpur.
 The rulers of Alirajpur claim to be Rathore's from the royal family of Jodhpur, however this claim is not accepted by the Maharaja's of Jodhpur.
 The state came under British rule in 1817.
 The last ruler of Ali Rajpur was Surendra Singh, who subsequently served as the Ambassador of India to Spain in the 1980s.
 After Indian independence in 1947, Alirajpur acceded to the Union of India, and the principality was incorporated into the new state of Madhya Bharat, which subsequently became Madhya Pradesh state on 1 November 1956.

 The state flag consisted of 12 red and white horizontal stripes.
 The Raja had a personal flag with five stripes of different colors.

-Alirajpur State is the birth place of the Indian revolutionary from the Indian struggle against the British Rule, Chandra Shekhar Azad.
+Alirajpur State is the birthplace of the Indian revolutionary from the Indian struggle against the British Rule, Chandra Shekhar Azad.